lcalvarez/yelp_analysis/README.md

   - Use SSL for connections over the internet.
   - Dockerize terraform and ansible requirements with 'yelp_analysis' repo.
   - Do not use admin access keys but specific keys for creating infrastructure
+  - Do not use public s3 buckets for data & analyses.
+This was used to circumvent the need for credentials.

 - There are many places to improve here!
 Two major areas are just having a more robust understanding of linux system administration such that I could understand